electrical-and-electronic-measurement/Uncertainty_Quantification_AI_Measurement_Systems/README.md

-# Uncertainty_Quantification_AI_Measurement_Systems
-Uncertainty Quantification in AI-Based Measurement Systems
+# Uncertainty Quantification AI Measurement Systems
+This repository hosts the source code used to implement and test various uncertainty quantification methods for machine learning and deep learning-based systems.
+I notebook sono eseguibili su Colab.